-Unites States condemns Zambia
+United States condemns Zambia

 “Regrettably, rather than protect and defend those who stepped forward and spoke out calling for safety from physical and emotional harm, Zambian authorities instead chose to punish those they did not agree with,’ the Embassy said.

-It then advised the Zambian authorities to focus on the issue which is ending sexual and gender based violence.
+It then advised the Zambian authorities to focus on the core issue which is ending sexual and gender based violence.

 The Sistah Sistah Foundation also released a statement denying that the march was a forum for championing homosexuality.